kkgodbless01/WISER_Optimization_VG/results/comparison_tables/solver_vs_baseline.md

 | Speedup Factor         | 1.29× | — |

 Notes:
-- Accuracy parsed from logs (first number on a line containing "accuracy" or "acc"; values ≤ 1 are treated as fractions).
+- Accuracy derived from portfolio–target match and guardrail satisfaction (weighted blend).
-- Runtimes measured externally by this script.
+- Runtimes may come from logs or solver metadata.